 Okay, so anyway, so clearly she's got the AI Photoshop making her eyes and eyelashes pop.

-She's doing some sort of a makeup here with the mouth or a or Photoshop with the mouth, or she's just years younger, and that's why she doesn't have the wrinkles and the extra chin fat.
+She's doing some sort of a makeup here with the mouth or A or Photoshop with the mouth, or she's just years younger, and that's why she doesn't have the wrinkles and the extra chin fat.

 Notice the neckline.

-That's gonna be a significant one.
+That's going to be a significant one.

 The neckline here might be entirely fake or her from 20 years ago.